miguelcjalmeida/TheChosenOnes/README.md

 The true strength of this mod lies not in raw power, but in freedom.
 By unlocking legendary options early, players can experiment with unconventional builds, explore new synergies, and fully realize character concepts that might otherwise take an entire run to assemble.

-Whether you are testing ideas, refining strategies, or simply embracing a power-fantasy start, The Chosen Ones empowers you to play the way you imagine � from the very beginning.
+Whether you are testing ideas, refining strategies, or simply embracing a power-fantasy start, The Chosen Ones empowers you to play the way you imagine from the very beginning.

 This **Across the Obelisk** mod is designed for experimentation and players who want to begin their journey already feeling legendary.

 ## Features

 * Opens a custom loot selection at the **very first node (Act 0)**
+* You are now able to manage your perks in any city
 * Provides a curated list of **Epic and Mythic equipment**
 * Fully compatible with **r2modman** and **Thunderstore**
 * Lightweight and safe to add or remove